ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/index.md

 - The [CLI plug-in with the {{site.data.keyword.cloud_notm}} CLI tool](/docs/services/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-install-dbaas-cli-plugin)
 - The [{{site.data.keyword.ihsdbaas_full}} RESTful APIs](https://{DomainName}/apidocs/hyperp-dbaas){: external}

-To manage your nodes, databases and users, use your database client.
+To manage your databases and database users, use your database client.

 ## Step 3: Connecting to databases
 {: #accessing-database-introduction}